meain/ojut/README.md

 ## Installation

-> You also could run via the nix flake using `nix run gh:meain/woosh`
+> You also could run via the nix flake using `nix run gh:meain/ojut`

 - Install portaudio
 - Install whisper-cpp (need to be available in path)
-- Install woosh (go install github.com/meain/woosh@latest)
+- Install ojut (go install github.com/meain/ojut@latest)

+## What is with the name?

+I'm glad you asked.
+It's very stupid but here is how I got to the name.
+"Dictation" in Japanese is "口述筆記" which sounds like "Kōjutsu hikki".
+Now I just took part of the first word "ojut".
+It was unique enough and I was tired of looking for the name and so I decided I'm just going to use it.